robotman40/QuickPort/README.md

 # Building
 **Prerequisites**
 • Python 3.12.1 (Note that other Python versions may work, but this program is only officially tested against the stated version)
+• Pyinstaller

 Since this is a Python script, you can simply run `main.py` and input the appropriate parameters, but it is recommended to use a compiled build.
-To do so, start by running the following command if you have not installed Pyinstaller yet.

-`pip3 install pyinstaller`

-Once you have completed that, type the following command to start building QuickPort

-`pyinstaller -n quickport path/to/src/main.py`

-Once it is finished, you should see a directory called `dist` in the directory you executed the building in.
-Once you have located the compiled binary `quickport` in that directory, you may run it in a terminal and start working!
-Porting your applications has never been this easy!
+To do so, run `install.py` in the QuickPort's directory and allow it to build and once that is done, you can get started with porting your applications!